S0UGATA/biosim-2023/README.md

                            'weight': 20}
                           for _ in range(20)]}]
 ```
-The user initiates the wanted number of Herbivores and Carbivores to populate the island, and in
-*loc* you specify where on the island they should be placed.
-As the island in the example above
-only consists of two possible cells to populate, we choose one for each of the animal types.
-The
-only values that are always pre-defined is the weight and age (where weight != 0).
-The other
-parameters are taken from the default values in this example (can be set, see example 3.).
+Choose the location, species and their age and weight.
+The rest of the parameters are taken from the
+default values, but can be changed and specified by the user (see example 3).

-Initializing the simulation would look like this:
+Initializing the simulation:
 ```
 for seed in range(100, 103):
     sim = BioSim(geogr, [ini_herbs and/or ini_herbs], seed=seed,